-THIS ATTRACTION WILL REMAIN TEMPORARILY CLOSED DUE TO COVID-19 IN LINE WITH GOVERNMENT REGULATIONS - CHECK THE BOATHOUSE 4 FACEBOOK PAGE FOR FURTHER UPDATES.
+BOATHOUSE 4 IS TEMPORARILY CLOSED IN LINE WITH THE GOVERNMENT COVID-19 GUIDELINES.
+WE WILL BE RE-OPENING PORTSMOUTH HISTORIC DOCKYARD ON 14 JUNE 2021.
+CHECK THE BOATHOUSE 4 FACEBOOK PAGE FOR FURTHER UPDATES.

 Boathouse 4 was built in 1939 in response to the need for a rapid rearmament programme prior to the start of World War II.
 This vast building, incorporating its own dock and locks, is typical of 1930s military industrial architecture.
 Access to Boathouse 4 is free.